budparr/budparr.com/_posts/article/2010-09-15-make-it-new-or-at-least-know-that-you-re-not-the-problem-with-mfas.md

 ---
-layout: post
+layout: page
-title: 'Make it New, or At Least Know that You're Not: The Problem with MFAs'
+title: "Make it New, or At Least Know that You're Not: The Problem with MFAs"
 categories: ['culture']
 ---
 <div>